mate-academy/jv-fruit-shop/README.md

        s,banana,100,2020-10-17
     ```
    The line above means you receive a 100 bananas, and their expiration date is 17-th October 2020.
 1. Buy.
-Buyers can visit your shop and purchaseOperation some fruits.
+Buyers can visit your shop and buy some fruits.
 In this case you will have the following line in the file:

     ```text
        b,banana,13,2020-10-15